 Robert G. Litts

-Robert is also a registered patent attorney with experience prosecuting domestic and international patent applications in the electrical and mechanical arts.
-His understanding of claim drafting, patent prosecution, and Patent Office procedure are invaluable tools that he uses when developing strategies and legal positions in patent disputes.
+Robert is also a registered patent attorney and an engineer with experience prosecuting domestic and international patent applications in the electrical and mechanical arts.
+The knowledge and skills Robert developed through drafting patent applications and obtaining claim allowance for his clients’ inventions serve as invaluable assets when developing strategies and legal positions in patent litigation matters.
+Robert also assists clients with prosecuting trademark applications.

-Prior to joining Dan Johnson Law Group, Robert practiced patent litigation in the Bay Area offices of several prominent law firms, including Townsend and Townsend and Crew LLP, Dechert LLP, and Oppenheimer, Wolff and Donnelly LLP.
+Prior to joining Dan Johnson Law Group, Robert practiced intellectual property litigation and patent prosecution in the Bay Area offices of several prominent national law firms.